MadMaia3D/computer-languages-cheat-sheet/Guides/DOM_WebAPI_guide.md

 ---

-## Selecting Elements in the Document:
+## Selecting Elements in the Document

 Selecting id will always return one object, since ids are not reusable.